 - Click Users and in the right pane you should see all user accounts setup on your computer.

-- Double-click the account you wish to view the rights of.
+- Double-click the account you want to view the rights of.

 - Click the Member of tab.

 - If the user is a member of "Administrators," that account already has administrative rights.
 If this group is not listed, click the Add button.